These Mothers Who Lost Sons to Police Violence Tell Protesters to ‘Keep Up the Fight’

 Still, improvements have been slow.
 While police killings dropped in big cities, they increased in more suburban and rural areas, Sinyangwe says, and the number of people killed by police has remained relatively steady nationwide since 2013.

 There are also larger hurdles on the federal level.
 In the last few years, President Donald Trump’s administration has rolled back several police reforms implemented by President Barack Obama’s administration, making it harder to intervene with problematic police forces.
-During recent news conferences, Trump called himself the “president of law and order” and threatened military action and violence if rioting and looting continued in cities.
+During a recent news conference and in tweets, Trump called himself the “president of law and order” and threatened military action and violence if rioting and looting continued in cities.

 Meanwhile, parents like Samaria Rice, whose 12-year-old son Tamir was killed by Cleveland police in 2014, are numb as they wait for the day they don’t have to turn on the TV and see another senseless death.